Lucifer5545/Gender-Identification/README.md

 # Gender-Identification
-A Gender Identification based on the first name
+A Gender Identification based on the features from first name